aex-code/calculator/readme.md

 ## Future Updates:

-* Update the calculation functionality to continue an equation after the equals buttons has been pressed.
+* Update the calculation functionality to continue an equation after the equals button has been pressed.